EarthObservationSimulator/orbitpy/orbitpy/docs/miscellaneous.rst

     Illustration of relationship between grid resolution and sensor footprint.

-.. note:: While the time-step is calculated from the FOV, the  grid-resolution is calculated from the FOR.
+.. note:: While the time-step is calculated from the FOR, the  grid-resolution is calculated from the FOV.

 The user may change the default :code:`grid_res_fac` by setting the :code:`customGridResFac` JSON key within the :code:`settings` JSON object in the user-defined JSON configuration file.